builtbybarento/codingChallenges/README.md

 ![alt](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTaDgBT3QWhn-DK_OLIXAmDoYJT_rW-Hpi1TmCwnE9xxQvxQPZAKZ7ttxnPQhFuWtWH6y8&usqp=CAU)

-**Tech used:**  JavaScript
+**Tech used:**  JavaScript, Typescript, Python

-Primarily focused on Javascript to work on React and full stack web development.
-Will also be ocasionally working on python in the near future.
-Primarily focused on JavaScript for building dynamic, responsive web applications and interactive user interfaces, especially within the React ecosystem, as well as full-stack development, integrating front-end applications with back-end services and RESTful APIs, handling database interactions, and ensuring secure and optimized server-side processes.
+Primarily focused on JavaScript and Typescript for building dynamic, responsive web applications and interactive user interfaces, especially within the React ecosystem, as well as full-stack development, integrating front-end applications with back-end services and RESTful APIs, handling database interactions, and ensuring secure and optimized server-side processes.

-Will be adding python soon too.
+Also incorporating some Python for later use with other API frameworks, etc.

 ## Lessons Learned: